puppetlabs/puppet-docs/CONTRIBUTING.md

 These files are all **automatically generated** from strings in the Puppet source code.
 If you edit the old frozen versions, we will generate a fresh page of "wrong" text when the next version of Puppet comes out!

 Instead, please edit the text [in the Puppet source code](https://github.com/puppetlabs/puppet) (see below for a list of locations) and submit a pull request to the Puppet project.
 Be careful about quoting and escaping, and be sure to read Puppet's [contributing guidelines](https://github.com/puppetlabs/puppet/blob/master/CONTRIBUTING.md).
-For minor docs edits, you can skip filing a Redmine ticket and instead begin your commit message with `(docs)`.
+For minor docs edits, you can skip filing a JIRA ticket and instead begin your commit message with `(docs)`.

 ## Locations of Docs Text in the Puppet Source